adeshkarale/Diwali_Sales_Analysis_Using_Python/README.md

 # Diwali_Sales_Analysis_Using_Python
-Performed exploratory data analysis (EDA) on Diwali sales data using Python, Pandas, Matplotlib, and Seaborn.
-Cleaned and preprocessed data, handled missing values, and conducted insights on customer purchasing behavior based on gender, age group, and product categories.
-Visualized key sales trends and patterns to derive business insights.
+Performed data cleaning and manipulation.Performed exxploratory data analysis(EDA) using pandas , matplotlib and seaborn libraries.
+Improved customer experience by identifying potential customers across different states , occupation , gender and age groups.
+Improved Sales by identifying most selling product categories and products which can help to plan inventory and hence meet the demands.